Juliana Paula dos Santos

 Juliana Paula Gomes dos Santos (née de Azevedo; born 12 July 1983) is a Brazilian middle-distance runner.
 Her greatest achievement is a gold medal in the 1500 metres at the 2007 Pan American Games held in Rio de Janeiro.
-She is a three-time gold medallist at the South American Championships in Athletics, being the 1500 m champion in 2003 and 2006, as well as a 4×400 metres relay champion.
+She is a three-time gold medallist at the South American Championships in Athletics, being the 1500 m champion in 2003 and 2006, as well as a 4 × 400 metres relay champion.

 Santos was a two-time champion over 800 metres at both South American Youth and Junior levels before taking a bronze medal at the 2002 World Junior Championships in Athletics.
 As a senior athlete, she has won nine Brazilian titles, including six consecutive titles in the 1500 m from 2003 to 2008.
 She holds personal bests of 2:01.25 minutes for the 800 m and 4:07.30 minutes for the 1500 m; the latter is the Brazilian record for the distance.

 She is married to Marílson Gomes dos Santos, another Brazilian runner and the first South American victor at the New York City Marathon.

 Career

 Youth and junior career

-Born Juliana Paula de Azevedo in Cubatão, São Paulo, she competed in track competitions as a teenager.
+Born Juliana Paula de Azevedo on 12 July 1983 in Cubatão, São Paulo, she competed in track competitions as a teenager.
 Her first international success came at the 1998 South American Youth Championships in Athletics, where she was the gold medallist in the 800 metres.
 She retained that title two years later at the 2000 edition.

 That same year she won her first medal at junior level, although her age category rival Jenny Mejías pushed her into second place at the 2000 South American Junior Championships in Athletics.
 The roles were reversed over the two successive competitions, as Azevedo was crowned South American junior champion over 800 m in 2001 and 2002 (the latter victory coming on home soil as part of the 2002 South American Games).

 She was chosen to represent Brazil at the 2002 World Junior Championships in Athletics and she produced a personal best in the 800 m final.
 She was beaten by winner Janeth Jepkosgei (a future world champion) but edged out Great Britain's Jemma Simpson to secure the bronze medal – her first global medal.
 She made her senior international debut for Brazil that season, running in the 800 m at the 2002 Ibero-American Championships in Athletics, where she placed sixth.